-A key initiative of CHLC, this public education website provides fast, easy access to participation in evidence-based programs such as Live Well and Live Well with Diabetes, and the Aging Mastery Program, and supports the Collective’s mission to provide access to healthy living programs throughout the lifespan.
+A key initiative of CHLC, this public education website provides fast, easy access to participation in evidence-based programs such as Live Well with Chronic Conditions, Live Well with Diabetes and Live Well with Chronic Pain, and the Aging Mastery Program, and supports the Collective’s mission to provide access to healthy living programs throughout the lifespan.

 This website has been created to help people find workshops in Connecticut, and enhance coordination efforts among partners.
 This website is supported by funds made available from the Center for Disease Control and Prevention Office for State, Tribal and Territorial Support under grant 1305.
 The content of this website are those of the creators and do not necessarily represent the official position or endorsement by the Centers for Disease Control and Prevention, the Connecticut Department of Public Health or the Connecticut Department on Aging.

 Connecticut Community Care (CCCI)

 Connecticut Community Care is a statewide nonprofit care management organizations, serving more than 15,000 older adults and people with disabilities throughout the state, and providing wellness and prevention programs, and corporate and community education services.
 Connecticut Community Care is the lead partner of The Connecticut Healthy Living Collective.